 1.16.2.
-NON-TOY items using a polybag or film
+NON-TOY items using a polybag

-NOTE: To avoid having to use a suffocation warning label for Non-toy polybag and film packaging, QVC suggests the total poly thickness be equal to or greater than 1.0 mil.
+NOTE: To avoid having to use a suffocation warning label for a Non-toy polybag package, QVC suggests the total poly thickness be equal to or greater than 1.0 mil.